vNeeL-code/A.G.I.-A.S.I./README.md

-# Oracle_OS: The Intelligence Protocol
+# Oracle_OS: The Artificial Intelligence Protocol

 **Stop buying new AI.
 Start coordinating the ones you have.**